2 Kings 11

 2 Kings 11:1-3The Slaughter and the Secret Refuge

 1And when Athaliah the mother of Ahaziah saw that her son was dead, she arose and destroyed all the seed royal.
-2But Jehosheba, the daughter of king Joram, sister of Ahaziah, took Joash the son of Ahaziah, and stole him from among the king's sons which were slain; and they hid him, even him and his nurse, in a bedchamber from Athaliah, so that he was not slain.
-3And he was with her hid in the house of the Lord six years.
+2But Jehosheba, the daughter of king Joram, sister of Ahaziah, took Joash the son of Ahaziah, and stole him from among the king’s sons which were slain; and they hid him, even him and his nurse, in the bedchamber from Athaliah, so that he was not slain.
+3And he was with her hid in the house of the LORD six years.
 And Athaliah did reign over the land.

 Into this moment of terror steps Jehosheba - the daughter of King Joram, the sister of the dead king Ahaziah.
 She is brave, quick, and deeply faithful.
 She sees the children being slaughtered and acts.
 She steals Joash, the young son of her brother, and takes him into hiding with his nurse.
 The text tells us almost nothing about her motives, her fear, her courage - but the action speaks.
 She risked everything.
 If Athaliah had discovered that she harbored the heir, Jehosheba herself would have been slain.